akiaohk/Udacity-Starbucks-Capstone/README.md

 - value - (dict of strings) - either an offer id or transaction amount depending on the record

 ## Analysis
-Simple Analysis for the problem is provider in this [article](https://medium.com/@akikhoa/analyzing-starbucks-data-fc9cf89c1fe6).]
+Analysis for the problem is provider in this [article](https://medium.com/@akikhoa/analyzing-starbucks-data-fc9cf89c1fe6).

 ## Licensing, Authors, Acknowledgements
 1. Udacity for providing such a complete Data Science Nanodegree Program